 Required Materials: (needed in class every day) **(Sketchbooks are available for purchase for $5.00 or you may purchase the sketchbook on your own.

 Ø Side Spiral Bound Mixed Media 7x10 - 9x12 Sketchbook 80 lb paper/60 sheets

 Ø #2 pencil

-(you also need your portfolio from Studio Art or you will need to purchase one)
+YOU ALSO NEED YOUR PORTFOLIO from Studio Art or you will need to get a new one

 Content: Curriculum Topics